 The sky may be full of twinkling stars at night, but it doesn’t mean your camera can capture it.

 This is because your eyes adjust more easily and more quickly to the low light at night.
-When your eyes detect the change in light, your irises widen, making it more sensitive to light and allowing you to see things even with very little light around you.
+When your eyes detect the change in light, your pupils dilate (or widen), making it more sensitive to light and allowing you to see things even with very little light around you.

 Tip 6: Exposure Settings for Astrophotography

 Figuring out the correct length for your exposure is a touchy subject.

 Too short and you’ll just end up with a black sky; too long and you veer into star trail photography territory.